yoavmlotok/cherry/README.md

-# cherry
+# Cherry
-Cherry, a minecraft customization mod
+a minecraft customization mod